DIN-center/din-x402-examples/README.md

 ## Roadmap

+The following feature list is a very rough roadmap for the DIN gateway.
+We'll be building more features and expanding this product after the code nyc hackathon.
+If you'd like to provide feedback or work with us, send us an email to din@consensys.net or post your thoughts to the [discussions in this repository](https://github.com/DIN-center/din-x402-examples/discussions).

 * [x] Ethereum-compatible JSON-RPC service
 * [ ] Ethereum-compatible MCP service
 * [ ] API to list available networks and methods